kchhabra99/Engg2MBA/readme.md.txt

-This contains resources for GMAT/MBA prep
+This contains resources for GMAT/MBA preparation.